 Sec.
 6-120.
 Violations; penalty.

-(a) Any person found guilty of or entering a plea of guilty or nob contendere to the offense of failing to pay the tax due, either in whole or in part, shall, upon conviction thereof, be assessed a fine not to exceed $1,000.00 for each such offense.
+(a) Any person found guilty of or entering a plea of guilty or nob contendere to the offense of failing to pay the tax due, either in whole or in part, shall, upon conviction thereof, be ordered to tender the tax found due and be assessed a fine not to exceed $1,000.00 for each such offense.
 Each such person shall be guilty of a separate offense for each and every day during which any portion of the amount due remains unpaid.
 Any person found guilty of or entering a plea to violating any other provision of this article shall be deemed guilty of an offense and shall be subject to a fine not to exceed $1,000.00, imprisonment not to exceed six months, or both such fine and imprisonment.

 (b) Any act which may be construed as a subterfuge in an effort to circumvent any of the provisions of this article shall be deemed a violation of the rule or regulation attempted to be circumvented and, upon conviction, subject to the penalties set forth above.

 ( Ord.
-No. 15-06, § 1, 9-21-2015 )
+No. 15-06, § 1, 9-21-2015 )”

+Section 2.
+All ordinances and Code sections, or parts thereof, in conflict with the foregoing are expressly repealed.

+Section 3.
+Should any provision of this ordinance be rendered invalid by any court of law, the remaining provisions shall continue in force and effect until amended or repealed by action of the municipal governing authority.

+Section 4.
+Except as modified herein, The Code of Senoia, Georgia, is hereby reaffirmed and restated.
+The codifier is hereby granted editorial license to include this amendment in future supplements of said Code by appropriate section, division, article or chapter.
+The city attorney is directed and authorized to direct the codifier to make necessary minor, non-substantive corrections to the provisions of this Code, including but not limited to, the misspelling of words, typographical errors, duplicate pages, incorrect references to state or federal laws, statutes, this Code, or other codes or similar legal or technical sources, and other similar amendments, without necessity of passage of a corrective ordinance or other action of the Mayor and Council.
+The city clerk shall, upon the written advice or recommendation of the city attorney and without the necessity of further council action, alter, amend or supplement any non-codified ordinance, resolution or other record filed in his or her office as necessary to effect similar non-substantive changes or revisions and ensure that such public records are correct, complete and accurate.

+Section 5.
+This ordinance shall become effective immediately upon adoption on second and final reading; provided no license shall be issued for a retail distilled spirits package store before January 2, 2022.
+Applications may be accepted by the City on or after December 7, 2021 and processed in the order received.

+First Reading: November 15, 2021

+Second Reading: December 6, 2021